russell-mcdaniel/learning-python/README.md

-# learning-python
+# Learning Python

-A learning project for Python
+A learning project for Python.